 Meta is using Yoti’s facial age estimation technology as one option to verify age.
 Yoti’s technology has been trained to estimate age by looking at facial features in an image.
 It was built to give everyone a secure and private way of proving how old they are.
 It doesn’t require any personal details or documents, and it has no way of linking a name or an identity to an image.

 Yoti’s facial age estimation is built in accordance with the ‘privacy by design’ principle in the UK GDPR.
 No individual can be identified by the model and it encourages data minimisation because it only needs a facial image.
 The image is only used for the purpose of estimating age.
 Once a result is given, the image is instantly deleted.

 How Yoti’s facial age estimation works on Instagram

 If someone chooses to verify their age with Yoti, they will see instructions on screen to take a video selfie.
 After they take the selfie, Meta shares only the image with Yoti.
 No other details are shared.

 The image is analysed by AI that has been trained to estimate age.
 To the technology, the image is simply a pattern of pixels, and the pixels are numbers.
 Our facial age estimation technology has been trained to spot patterns in numbers, so it learns ‘this pattern is what 16 year olds usually look like’.

-Yoti’s age estimation technology has performed over 500 million checks worldwide, and is being used by a range of businesses and industries around the world including social media, gaming and age restricted e-commerce.
+Yoti’s facial age estimation technology has performed over 570 million million checks worldwide, and is being used by a range of businesses and industries around the world including social media, gaming and age-restricted e-commerce.